Voce’s “Growing Audiences” Initiative

 Voce’s sound is a direct result of Mark Singleton’s uncompromising commitment to the service of harmony.
 Singleton challenges each singer in the ensemble to “serve harmony, evoke its spirit and free yourself of discord.
 Dedicate yourself to your ensemble, your section and your neighbor.
 Be the embodiment of cooperation.
 Listen, connect and fulfill your duty to the music, the team and all those who hear you.
 Such is the substance of greatness – such is the foundation of harmony.”

 Voce’s music is built on this creed, which begins every Voce rehearsal and resonates throughout every performance.
 The result is a uniquely welcoming experience for singers and audience members alike.
 Through harmony, our differences can be used to make music more beautiful and inclusive than anything we can do on our own.

-Because of its commitment to harmony, Voce’s reputation is growing worldwide.
-Its recordings are being heard by an ever-increasing global audience with its most recent recording, “Music of the Spheres,” now being heard in over 50 countries and on virtually every continent.
-And Voce is making all of this happen right here in New England and New York: in addition to performing concerts throughout Connecticut, Voce has performed in Boston and Providence and made its New York debut at the Cathedral of St. John the Divine in Manhattan in 2017.
+Voce’s reputation is growing worldwide.
+Its recordings are being heard by an ever-increasing global audience, and Voce is making all of this happen right here in New England and New York: in addition to performing concerts throughout Connecticut, Voce has performed in Boston and Providence and made its New York debut at the Cathedral of St. John the Divine in Manhattan in 2017.

 Under the management of Voce’s Board of Directors, Voce has sustained its commitment to fiscal responsibility with a track record of year over year positive financial performance.
 Voce’s management is volunteer-based, ensuring that donations and ticket proceeds support the musicians who are Voce’s heart and soul.